Nimausfi/Arithmetic_Logic_Unit_Verilog/README.md

 **What is ALU?**
 \
 \
-**Arithmetic Logic Unit (ALU)** is an integrated circuit in a CPU or GPU which performs arithmetic and logic operations.
+**Arithmetic Logic Unit (ALU)** is an integrated circuit in a CPU or GPU, which performs arithmetic and logic operations.
 The arithmetic instructions include addition, subtraction, multiplication, division, and shifting operations, while logic operations include AND, OR, XOR, and NOT operations.
 \
 \
 **Operands:**